nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 What we're doing is passing an error back to the user but only *after* we have allowed the rest of the user's code to execute.
-By using `process.nextTick()` we guarantee that `apiCall()` always runs its callback *after* the rest of the user's code and *before* the Event Loop is allowed to proceed.
+By using `process.nextTick()` we guarantee that `apiCall()` always runs its callback *after* the rest of the user's code and *before* the event loop is allowed to proceed.
 To achieve this, the JS call stack is allowed to unwind then immediately execute the provided callback which allows a person to make recursive calls to `process.nextTick()` without reaching a